Gabriele-tomai00/Esse3FAKE/README.md

 5. **Git**:
     I used Git with Github for writing the program and kept the repository private on my personal account (I had previously used Git with GitLab)

-6. **Server di posta elettronica (Postfix e Dovecot)**:
+6. **Mail server (Postfix e Dovecot)**:
     I used the Postfix and Dovecot packages to set up 2 email servers (one for each Linux virtual machine).
     These tools allowed me to create mail servers that function within the local network and use a domain name of my choice (in this case, not registered but functional only within the private network).
     Setting up these servers required extensive research and consultation with multiple sources to understand how to use these services

 7. **Punycode**:
      I used the Punycode tool to create an email domain that closely resembles the real one but is actually different (it’s a domain that could theoretically be purchased and used on the internet).
 Punycode is an encoding system used to represent domain names containing non-ASCII characters.
 It allows the representation of international characters within the Domain Name System (DNS), which originally supports only ASCII characters (Latin letters without accents, numbers, and hyphens).
 Punycode converts a domain name containing Unicode characters (such as accented letters, Chinese characters, Arabic, etc.) into a string of ASCII characters.
 This is done so that the domain name can be managed by existing DNS servers.
-     In my case, I used Punycode to deceive users with unıts.local (which should be `units.local`).
+     In my case, I used Punycode to deceive users with `unıts.local` (which should be `units.local`).
 The first i is actually a character that does not belong to the Latin alphabet.
 The correct Punycode representation of the string is `xn--unts-2pa.local`.

 ![units_true_VS_punycode](images/units_true_VS_punycode.png)